 Meeting Climate Change Commitments

-These tools were developed to support World Bank teams in their efforts to meet new commitments established as part of the 17th IDA replenishment.
+These tools were developed to support World Bank teams in their effort to meet new commitments established as part of the 17th IDA replenishment.
 In that context, IDA Deputies agreed to integrate climate change and disaster risk management into country planning, strategies, and financing.
 Specifically, they agreed that:

 - All IDA Country Partnership Frameworks (CPFs) should incorporate climate and disaster risk consideration into the analysis of the country’s development challenges and priorities and, when agreed with the country, incorporate such considerations in the content of the programs and the results framework; and